 Some internships offer interns pay for their time and work.
 These types of internships are not incredibly common, but they are out there.
 Unpaid internships are just as valuable as paid internships, but they aren’t funded by grants or a specific line item in a department’s budget.
 You might also be paid with in-kind support, such as food and shelter, in some internships, such as those you might do where you live in the location where you work.
 This might be the case with an overseas internship with a nonprofit organization.

 Some internships will provide you with college credit.
 This is more a perk of an internship than a particular type of one.
 Read the fine print of the internship posting to see if you can get credit for a college class or two by completing the internship.
 Be sure your college will accept the internship with the organization you want to intern with as credit.

 These types of internships may also exist in cooperation with your college department as a mutually beneficial work agreement.
 You work and get credit for the hours you spend on the job, and the organization gets your help completing its projects.
 You may even be paid for that work.

-Here are some reasons to complete at least one internship during your time in college.
+Here are some advantages of completing at least one internship during your time in university.